-Iris Anshel\, Derek Atkins, Dorian Goldfeld and Paul E. Gunnells SecureRF Corporation, 100 Beard Sawmill Rd #350, Shelton, CT 06484 Email: \ianshel@securerf.com, datkins@securerf.com, dgoldfeld@securerf.com, pgunnells@securerf.com
+Iris Anshel, Derek Atkins[†], Dorian Goldfeld[‡] and Paul E. Gunnells[§] SecureRF Corporation, 100 Beard Sawmill Rd #350, Shelton, CT 06484 Email: ianshel@securerf.com, [†]datkins@securerf.com, [‡]dgoldfeld@securerf.com, [§]pgunnells@securerf.com

-Abstract-Number theoretic public-key solutions are subject to various quantum attacks making them less attractive for longer-term use.
-Certain group theoretic constructs show promise in providing quantum-resistant cryptographic primitives.
-We introduce a new protocol called a Meta Key Agreement and Authentication Protocol (MKAAP) that has some characteristics of a public-key solution and some of a shared-key solution.
-Then we describe the Ironwood MKAAP, analyze its security, and show how it resists quantum attacks.
-We also show Ironwood implemented on several IoT devices, measure its performance, and show how it performs better than existing key agreement schemes.
+Abstract-Number theoretic public-key solutions, used in many applications worldwilde, will be subject to various quantum attacks, making them less attractive for longerterm use.
+Certain group theoretic constructs are now showing promise in providing quantum-resistant cryptographic primitives, and may provide suitable alternatives for those looking to address known quantum attacks.
+In this paper, we introduce a new protocol called a Meta Key Agreement and Authentication Protocol (MKAAP) that has some characteristics of a public-key solution and some of a sharedkey solution.
+Specifically it has the deployment benefits of a public-key system, allowing two entities that have never met before to authenticate without requiring real-time access to a third-party, but does require secure provisioning of key material from a trusted key distribution system (similar to a symmetric system) prior to deployment.
+We then describe a specific MKAAP instance, the Ironwood MKAAP, discuss its security, and show how it resists certain quantum attacks such as Shor's algorithm or Grover's quantum search algorithm.
+We also show Ironwood implemented on several IoT devices, measure its performance, and show how it performs significantly better than ECC using fewer device resources.